Saturday, January 27, 2024

 What is the difference between “Show Bids” and “Show All” in the search filter?

 In the “Search Filters” section, you can click on “Show Bids” to view only your bid rankings.
 The “Show All” filter will show both your bids and the list of all participating employers in alphabetical order.

-What is a résumé book and how do I include my résumé?
+What is the Opt-In Résumé Book and how do I include my résumé?

-Employers interested in meeting students who are in the résumé book, but did not bid on their firm during the formal bidding process, will contact our associate director of Recruiting to confirm the student’s acceptance of the invitation.
+Employers interested in meeting students who are in the opt-in résumé book, but did not apply to their office during the formal bidding/application process, will contact the program organizers to confirm the student’s acceptance of the invitation.

-We encourage all students to participate in the résumé book as employers will use the résumé book to select additional candidates for interview schedules.
+We encourage all students to participate in the opt-in résumé book as employers will use the book to select additional candidates for interview schedules.

 How do I know if I have been selected for an interview?